MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-pnp/Get-PnPException.md

 # Get-PnPException

 ## SYNOPSIS
-Returns the last exception that occured
+Returns the last exception that occurred

 ## SYNTAX